• 4,000 firms

 1. Public recognition

-Employees love to feel recognized for their hard work.
-Publicly acknowledging an individual’s achievements, whether during team meetings, via company-wide emails, or on social media, not only boosts their confidence but also shows others that hard work is valued.
+Employees love to feel seen for their hard work.
+So praise them in team meetings, emails, or on social media.
+This boosts their confidence.
+In addition, it shows others that effort is valued.
+A shout-out or a formal award both work well.

 2. Additional time off